Drew Herring: Early career

-Herring launched into his career in 2006 when he captured the Late Model Championship at South Boston Speedway with nine wins in 17 starts.
+Herring launched into his career in 2006 when he captured the Late Model Championship at South Boston Speedway with nine wins in seventeen starts including the inaugural Thunder Road Harley-Davidson 200.
 In the next year, he collected his second Late Model championship at Southern National Raceway Park with seven wins and 21 top-five finishes in 29 races.

-In 2008, he participated in the USAR Pro Cup Series where he scored Rookie of the Year honors, with two top-five and seven top-10 finishes in 14 starts.
+In 2008, he participated in the USAR Pro Cup Series where he scored Rookie of the Year honors, with two top-five and seven top-ten finishes in fourteen starts.
 Herring continue in the USAR Pro Cup Series in 2009 as he earned his first series win at South Georgia Motorsports Park.
-He closed the season with seven top-five finishes and nine top-10 finishes in 14 starts, finishing third in the USAR Pro Cup Series Championship and fifth in the regular season points standings.
-Also, Herring participated in two ARCA Racing Series races to his schedule for RBR Enterprises and posted top-20 finishes in both of his series starts.
+He closed the season with seven top-five finishes and nine top-ten finishes in fourteen starts, finishing third in the USAR Pro Cup Series Championship and fifth in the regular season points standings.
+Also, Herring participated in two ARCA Racing Series races to his schedule for RBR Enterprises and posted top-twenty finishes in both of his series starts.